jonathanw82/Fan_speed_control/README.md

 * Lcd display for real time data.
 * Auto mode to allow automated control of fan speed relative to rises in room temperature or humidity, with user-programmable target parameters.
 * Manual mode to allow the user to set a fan speed as desired.
+* Standby Switch

 ## General Operation & Setup
+* If the rocker switch is in the off position, red LED is on but the LCD display is not illuminated the controller is in standby, switching the rocker switch to the on position the red LED will go out the LCD will illuminate the controller will display startup screens and fan control will start from the previous mode that was selected.

+### Selectable Modes
 * Manual Mode: This mode offers adjustment vis the rotary encoder to increase or decrease the fan speed form 0-100%

 * Auto Temp Mode: This mode offers automated fan control via the air temperature, governed by the temperature minimum and temperature maximum, these values are preset by the user in the settings menu.

 * Auto Hum Mode: This mode offers automated fan control via the air humidity, governed by the humidity minimum and humidity maximum, these values are preset by the user in the settings menu.

 #

 ### Note:

-All settings are accessed by pressing the rotary encoder button to enter the settings menu, then rotating the button until the desired menu option is displayed, to enter each menu press the button again, to exit a certain menu once agin press the button.
+All settings are accessed by pressing the rotary encoder once, from here rotating the button clockwise/anti-clockwiseuntil to reach desired menu option, to enter each menu press the button again, to exit a certain menu once agin press the button.
 To exit the settings menu either scroll to the exit menu option and press the button, or hold the button down to activate the manual reset either option can be used, but it is better to scroll to the exit option.
 #

 * Auto Temperature Settings: